 Aldara For Basal Cell Skin Cancer

-Dec 04, 2025 · 13 min read
+13 min read

 Main Subheading: Understanding Aldara Cream

 Aldara cream was initially approved by the FDA in 1997 for treating external genital and perianal warts.
-Over time, its use expanded to include other skin conditions, most notably superficial basal cell carcinoma.
+Because of that, over time, its use expanded to include other skin conditions, most notably superficial basal cell carcinoma.
 This expansion occurred as clinical trials demonstrated its effectiveness in targeting and eliminating cancerous cells through immune system activation.
 The cream’s formulation is designed for easy application and absorption, making it a convenient option for many patients.
 Understanding this background helps contextualize Aldara's current standing as a viable treatment for BCC.

 Comprehensive Overview